ibm-cloud-docs/account/usage-report.md

 | Currency Rate    | Currency Exchange Rate with USD as the base     |
 | Created Time     | Timestamp at which the CSV report was generated |
 {: class="simple-tab-table"}
-{: caption="Account instance CSV header titles and descriptions for account metadata" caption-side="bottom"}
+{: caption="Table 8.
+Account instance CSV header titles and descriptions for account metadata" caption-side="bottom"}
 {: tab-group="account-instance-1-0"}
 {: #account-owner-id-instance-1-0}
 {: tab-title="Account Metadata"}